wouterverweirder/kinect-azure/README.md

 ## Examples

-There are a couple of examples in the examples/ folder of this repo.
-You can run an example by executing npm install in that folder and npm start:
+There are nodejs and electron examples in the examples/ folder of this repo.
+To run them, execute npm install and npm start:

 ```
-$ cd examples/electron/camera-feeds
+$ cd examples/electron
 $ npm install
 $ npm start
 ```

+The electron examples have the javascript code inside the html files.
+You can find these html files in [examples/electron/renderer/demos](examples/electron/renderer/demos).